jren99/jren99.github.io/_posts/2021-04-28-spectral-clustering.md

 ## Part G

-Synthesize your results from the previous parts.
+Now, Synthesize our results from the previous parts.
 In particular, write a function called `spectral_clustering(X, epsilon)` which takes in the input data `X` (in the same format as Part A) and the distance threshold `epsilon` and performs spectral clustering, returning an array of binary labels indicating whether data point `i` is in group `0` or group `1`.
 Demonstrate your function using the supplied data from the beginning of the problem.

 #### Outline